KYC

 The price of the zero coupon bond = 25000 / (1+.06) ^ (3) = Rs 20,991

-If the market rates rise to 10%, the price would adjust to Rs 18,782.87.
-Price of zero coupon bond = 25000 / (1+.10) ^ (3) = Rs 18,782.87
+Price of the zero coupon bond = 25000 / (1+.10) ^ (3) = Rs 18,782.87

 Who Should Consider Zero-Coupon Bonds For Investing?